intesys/openapi-server/readme.md

 ## TO DO

-- forward http headers to proxy
+- DONE: forward http headers to proxy
 - validate the request
 - generate mocks from yml examples
 - more tests

 ### Nice to have

-- live reload when api file changes
+- DONE: live reload when api file changes
 - save snapshots of proxy responses in a mock-like fashion (to help mock creation/comparison)
 - allow validator to be less restrictive